 In order to receive financial compensation, you will need to file a claim with the insurance company and may need to file a lawsuit as well.
 This is necessary to ensure you receive money for any losses you have suffered due to your injuries.
 You could be entitled to compensation for any accident-related expense:

 In order for you to receive financial compensation, we will need to gather evidence to demonstrate who was negligent for the crash.
 It will be necessary to prove that the semi-truck driver was over 50 percent to blame for the accident and should therefore be held financially accountable.

 In California, comparative negligence applies to accident settlements.
 This means you can also be assigned a percentage of negligence, and that percentage will directly reduce the amount of compensation you receive.
 Proving your case is therefore incredibly important and underscores how important working with one of our experienced attorneys is.

 You have two years from the date of the accident to file a lawsuit.
 Once two years have passed, the statute of limitations will have been reached and your case could be thrown out without a verdict being rendered.

 Even if you are still undergoing treatment for your injuries, you can file a lawsuit.
 Doing so will ensure that you do not run into the statute of limitations and lose your chance at compensation.

 Scheduling a consultation is the best way to find out if you have a case.
 Truck accidents often leave drivers of passenger vehicles with serious injuries, extensive vehicle damage, and large financial burdens.
 The assistance of one of our attorneys can help you navigate the legal process and acquire the compensation that will allow you to pick up the pieces and put an unfortunate event behind you.

-To discuss the details of your accident, call, Kohan & Bablove, LLP at 1-844-404-2400 or complete the form at the bottom of this page.
+To discuss the details of your accident, call, Kohan & Bablove, Injury Attorneys at 1-844-404-2400 or complete the form at the bottom of this page.